aryanjassal/artemis/README.md

 ### Debugging

 While we are on the topic of development, every development environment needs a good debugger.
 Thus, you can use the debug target to launch `bochs` within debug mode.
 Through the debugger, the instructions can be paused or stepped through, while you have full access to every single register and flag on the emulator.
-You can also look through memory at an ygiven address, or look at the stack.
+You can also look through memory at any given address, or look at the stack.
 Amazing tool to debug what's happening.

 ```bash
 $ make debug